simplesurance/baur/README.md

 configuration file.
 Each task specifies:

 - a command to run,
-- which inputs (files) affect the result of the task run,
+- which inputs (files) affect the result of the task run
-- and optionally artifacts that are created by the task and their upload destinations.
+- and optionally outputs that are created when the command is run and where those artifacts will be uploaded to.

 When baur runs a task, it calculates a digest for the task inputs and stores it in a PostgreSQL database. \